 Several other factors can affect the level of charges that are brought against you—and the penalties that may be imposed on you.
 These include, but are not limited to, the following:

 Even a first-time DUI conviction for the lowest-level DUI tier has serious consequences, including:

 A knowledgeable and experienced lawyer will review every aspect of your case to ensure that your DUI arrest did not violate any of your rights.
 Thereafter, the lawyer may seek to have the charges against you—and the penalties that are imposed on you—appropriately reduced or dropped for a variety of reasons.

 If you have been arrested for driving under the influence, call the Skinner Law Firm today at 610-436-1410 for a free consultation or send us an email through our online contact form.
-Let our West Chester DUI attorney help you resolve this matter—and minimize its impact on you and your family.
+Let our DUI attorney Michael J. Skinner help you resolve this matter—and minimize its impact on you and your family.